David-Araripe/MolClusterkit/README.md

 clusters = mcs_cluster.spectral_clustering(...)
 ```

 Here, the timeout represents the wall-time in seconds that the algorithm will run for.
 If the timeout is reached, the algorithm will stop and return the current results.
-Default value is 1 second.
+Default value is 15 seconds.

 Note, this implementation just wraps RDKit's maximum common substructure algorithm.
 Check [here](https://www.rdkit.org/docs/source/rdkit.Chem.MCS.html#:~:text=The%20MCS%20algorithm,%3E%3E%3E) for more details on the timeout parameter.

+The similarity scores obtained from `compute_similarity_matrix` is the fraction of atoms in the MCS over the total number of atoms in the smaller molecule.
+The obtained matrix is a square matrix with the similarity scores between all molecules in the dataset.

 ## CLI